-What if I buy a ticket but cannot come?
+What if I buy a ticket and then cannot come?

-Tickets non-refundable.
-If you can find someone to transfer your ticket too then you are very welcome to do so - we just need their details so we can update our Register.
+After this date, your ticket is transferable.
+If you can find someone to transfer your ticket to, you are very welcome to do so - we just need their details so we can update our register.

 Can children come along?

-We have a limited number of children's tickets available, and this year we are providing dedicated children's activities, as well as the usual opportunity to take part in a number of the other activities such as dance, singing, drumming and crafting, and the opening and closing ceremonies and the evening entertainment.
-There is also 60 acres of woodland for them to play in!
+Yes absolutely!
+We have a limited number of children's tickets available, and we have a full programme of dedicated children's activities, as well as the usual opportunity to take part in a number of the other activities such as dance, singing, drumming and crafting, and the opening and closing ceremonies and the evening entertainment.
+There are also 60-acres of woodland for them to play in!

 To qualify for a Child Ticket, 'Children' must be between 0 and 16 years of age.